 The number of our employees has increased significantly in recent years, from 112 as of December 31, 2007 to 294 as of December 31, 2008, and to 359 as of December 31, 2009, and further to 520 as of June 30, 2010.
-The increase was a result of the growth of our business, in particular our coverage network expansion, as we hired additional relationship managers to staff our new branch offices and to support the growing client base of our existing branch offices.
-In addition, we need to hire additional personnel at our Shanghai headquarters to support and manage the growth of our business.
+The increase was a result of the growth of our business, in particular our coverage network expansion, as we hired additional relationship managers to staff our new branch offices and to support the growth of our business.
 We plan to continue to expand our coverage network and anticipate that our operating expenses related to employee compensation will increase as a result of hiring new employees.